The best pavilions are built on an idea.

-BP Target Neutral: Team GB Preparation Camp, Loughborough 2012.
+BP Target Neutral, Team GB Preparation Camp, 2012: Brand experience.

 Demonstrate brand relevance and distinctiveness for Target Neutral at the BOA final preparation camp in the six weeks prior to the commencement of London 2012, BP Target Neutral, a not-for-profit initiative that encourages individuals to reduce and offset their travel-related carbon emissions, wanted to invite members of Team GB to show their support for a lower carbon Games.
 By taking part, projects that reduce global carbon emissions, would receive vital funding.

 - Target Neutral Infinity Room - celebrated the power of collective action in a novel way.